hansalmeida/Solid/README.md

 # Solid

-A project I made while trying to understand some SOLID principles.
+A project I made following a lesson for the sake of understanding some SOLID principles.
 It's a simple application that creates an user and sends them an e-mail.